1099 Loan Cash-Out Refinance: Freelance Photographer Accesses Home Equity to Scale Investment Portfolio

 Ready to explore your options?
 Schedule a call with a loan advisor.

-Sarah M., a 41-year-old freelance commercial photographer based in Fort Lauderdale, earned $142,000 annually from corporate clients, advertising agencies, and magazine publications.
-As an active investor (Step 6 in her financial journey), she had already purchased her first rental property two years earlier and was ready to acquire property #2—the next step in her goal of building a five-property portfolio by age 50 to create financial freedom and passive income for her family.
+Sarah M., a 41-year-old freelance commercial photographer based in Fort Lauderdale, earned strong annual income from corporate clients, advertising agencies, and magazine publications.
+After purchasing her first rental property two years earlier, she was ready to acquire property #2—the next step in her deliberate strategy to build a five-property portfolio by age 50.
+Her vision extended beyond simply owning real estate; she wanted to create multiple passive income streams that would fund her children’s education, provide financial freedom for her family, and build generational wealth that could support future generations.

-Three conventional lenders rejected her cash-out refinance application within days, threatening to derail her entire portfolio expansion timeline.
-The rejection wasn’t just about accessing equity—it was about her deliberate strategy to build generational wealth through real estate investing.
+Three conventional lenders rejected her cash-out refinance application within days.
+The rejection wasn’t just about accessing equity—it threatened her entire timeline for building generational wealth through strategic real estate investing.

 Facing similar challenges?
 Schedule a call to explore your options.

-Why Couldn’t Sarah Access Her Own Equity Through Traditional Refinancing?
+The Challenge: Why Couldn’t Sarah Access Her Own Equity Through Traditional Refinancing?

 All three lenders rejected her application after reviewing her tax returns.